Why is the City doing this project?

 The Lake Grove Village Center Parking Management Plan, completed in spring 2016, addresses parking needs and opportunities in the Lake Grove area.
 This includes the acquisition of property and construction of public parking on underutilized parcels within the Village Center area.
 The Plan and related materials can be found at http://www.ci.oswego.or.us/citymanager/lake-grove-village-center-parking-management-plan.

-How many trees along Boones Ferry Road will be removed by the project?
+How many trees along Boones Ferry Road were removed by the project?

-Approximately 120 trees will be removed in order to widen the street.
+Approximately 120 trees were removed in order to widen the street and construct the improvements for phase 1.

 How many new trees will be planted as part of the project?